Are You Confident of the Diagnosis?

 Characteristic findings on physical examinatiion

-Idiopathic guttate hypomelanosis (IGH) is a common benign acquired condition that presents as small irregularly-shaped, well-defined hypopigmented porcelain white macules, predominantly on shins and forearm (
+Idiopathic guttate hypomelanosis (IGH) is a common benign acquired condition that presents as small irregularly-shaped, well-defined hypopigmented porcelain white macules, predominantly on shins and forearm (Figure 1).
+The surface is smooth, without atrophy.
+Usually, the trunk and face are spared.
+Once present, lesions do not change in size.

 Expected results of diagnostic studies